Suicide: The Silent Voices

 Update (22 October 2020): Refer to this tragic story.

-I am writing this article in relation to the recent news of an inquest to be conducted in the suicides of 13 young Aboriginal people in the Kimberley region over three and a half years.
-It is actually an update of an article I submitted over a year ago to two left leaning social media outlets.
+I am writing this article in relation to the news of an inquest to be conducted in the suicides of 13 young Aboriginal people in the Kimberley region over three and a half years.
+It is actually an update of an article I submitted in 2016 to two left leaning social media outlets.
 Both outlets rejected it and offered ridiculous excuses for doing so.
 Not surprising, both these outlets delight in publishing garbage that paints white people as the cause of the problems facing Aboriginal people today.